SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 ![Select properties](/images/users-guide/cockpit/cockpit-export-properties.png)

-If you have at least one field that is not originating from the "Add predefined" list but defined as a custom property, then you need to set up at least one property for the custom values to appear in the export.
+If you have at least one field that is not originating from the "Add predefined" list but defined as a custom property, then you must set up at least one property for the custom values to appear in the export.

 Example:
 An export has 4 fields defined: time range, device name, type and c8y&#95;SpeedMeasurement.speed.value.
 The first 3 are predefined properties, while the last one is a custom property.
 If any measurement for export does not have a custom property `c8y_SpeedMeasurement.speed.value`, then it will not appear in the export file.